You approach the sink, glass in hand. Gently, you turn the tap, expecting a trickle of water to come out.

 You might think that high water pressure is a good thing.
 Take it from us however, it most certainly isn’t!

 Water is a powerful force – it did carve out the Grand Canyon, after all.

 So it’s no surprise that over time, high water pressure can cause serious damage to your plumbing and home.

-Left unchecked, high water pressure can cause:
+Left unchecked by a plumber, high water pressure can cause:

 Excessive water pressure can lead to leaks and eventually, burst pipes (and the associated indoor flooding and calls to local emergency plumbers).

 In addition to wearing out your pipes, high water pressure often causes rattling, which can damage the joins holding your piping together.